Applying mechanical engineering to aeronautics

 - Maintenance engineering;

 The assignments can be done internally at the University of Twente, with access to the excellent experimental and computational facilities of the faculty, as well as externally at institutional and industrial partners through our excellent national and international network of collaborations.
 Examples include:

-- The National Aerospace Laboratory of the Netherlands (NLR) and similar institutes abroad;
+- Royal Netherlands Aerospace Centre (NLR) and similar institutes abroad;

-- Industrial partners involved in a component or structural design;
+- Industrial partners involved in the component or structural design;

 - Full aircraft manufacturers (OEM).

 For a select number of students, the specialisation also offers the possibility of a double degree in Mechanical Engineering and Aeronautical Engineering with the renowned Brazilian Instituto Tecnológico de Aeronáutica (ITA).